Merle Haggard

 Merle Ronald Haggard (April 6, 1937 – April 6, 2016) was an American country music singer, songwriter, guitarist, and fiddler.
+Widely regarded as one of the greatest and most influential figures in country music, he was a central pioneer of the Bakersfield sound.
+With a career spanning over five decades, Haggard had 38 number-one hits on the US country charts, several of which also made the Billboard all-genre singles chart.

-Haggard was born in Oildale, California, toward the end of the Great Depression.
-His childhood was troubled after the death of his father, and he was incarcerated several times in his youth.
-After being released from San Quentin State Prison in 1960, he managed to turn his life around and launch a successful country music career.
-He gained popularity with his songs about the working class that occasionally contained themes contrary to anti–Vietnam War sentiment of some popular music of the time.
-Between the 1960s and the 1980s, he had 38 number-one hits on the US country charts, several of which also made the Billboard all-genre singles chart.
-Haggard continued to release successful albums into the 2000s.
+Haggard overcame a troubled childhood, criminal convictions and time in prison to launch a successful country music career.
+He gained popularity with his songs about the working class; these occasionally contained themes contrary to the anti–Vietnam War sentiment of some popular music of the time.

-He received many honors and awards for his music, including a Kennedy Center Honor (2010); a Grammy Lifetime Achievement Award (2006); a BMI Icon Award (2006); and induction into the Nashville Songwriters Hall of Fame (1977); Country Music Hall of Fame (1994) and Oklahoma Music Hall of Fame (1997).
-He died on April 6, 2016—his 79th birthday—at his ranch in Shasta County, California, having recently suffered from double pneumonia.
+Haggard received many honors and awards, including a Kennedy Center Honor (2010); a Grammy Lifetime Achievement Award (2006); a BMI Icon Award (2006); and induction into the Nashville Songwriters Hall of Fame (1977); Country Music Hall of Fame (1994) and Oklahoma Music Hall of Fame (1997).
+He died of pneumonia on April 6, 2016—his 79th birthday—at his ranch in Shasta County, California.

 Early life

-Haggard's parents were Flossie Mae (née Harp; 1902–1984) and James Francis Haggard (1899–1946).
-The family moved to California from their home in Checotah, Oklahoma, during the Great Depression, after their barn burned in 1934.
+Haggard was born in Oildale, California, the son of Flossie Mae (née Harp; 1902–1984) and James Francis Haggard (1899–1946), who, in 1934, had moved to California after their farm in Checotah, Oklahoma burned down.

-They settled with their two elder children, James 'Lowell' (1922–1996) and Lillian, in an apartment in Bakersfield, while James started working for the Santa Fe Railroad.
-A woman who owned a boxcar placed in Oildale, a nearby town, asked Haggard's father about the possibility of converting it into a house.
-He remodeled the boxcar, and soon after moved in, also purchasing the lot, where Merle Ronald Haggard was born on April 6, 1937.
-The property was eventually expanded by building a bathroom, a second bedroom, a kitchen, and a breakfast nook in the adjacent lot.
+They settled with their two elder children, James "Lowell" (1922–1996) and Lillian, in an apartment in Bakersfield, while James started working for the Santa Fe Railroad.
+A woman who owned a boxcar in nearby Oildale asked Haggard's father about the possibility of converting it into a house.
+He remodeled and expanded the boxcar, and soon after moved in, also purchasing the lot, where Merle Ronald Haggard was born on April 6, 1937.

-In 1946 Haggard's father died of a brain hemorrhage.
-Nine year-old Haggard was deeply affected by the loss, and it remained a pivotal event to him for the rest of his life.
+In 1946, James Haggard died of a brain hemorrhage.
+Nine-year-old Merle was deeply affected by the loss, and it remained a pivotal event to him for the rest of his life.
 To support the family, Haggard's mother took a job as a bookkeeper.
 Older brother Lowell gave his guitar to Merle when Merle was 12.
-Haggard learned to play it on his own, with the records he had at home, influenced by Bob Wills, Lefty Frizzell, and Hank Williams.
-While his mother was out working during the day Haggard started getting into trouble.
-She sent him to a juvenile detention center for a weekend to try and correct him, but his behavior did not improve.
-If anything, he became worse.
+Haggard taught himself to play, with the records he had at home, influenced by Bob Wills, Lefty Frizzell, and Hank Williams.
+While his mother was at work, Haggard started getting into trouble.
+She sent him to a juvenile detention center for a weekend but his behavior worsened.